TheRepeat/SRPG-Studio/Repeat's QoL Enhancement Pack/$SUPER readme.txt

  1. R-detailed-easy-battle.js

 Intuitive Seals, which hides units' stats on the combat forecast if the unit(s) in question will be sealed by the opponent's skill or weapon.
-Plug and play.
  1. R-intuitive-seal.js

 Show Weapon Type, which shows either the icon or the name of a weapon's type when checking its stats.
-Plug and play, but has a handful of values you can edit in the file if you want to.
  1. R-show-weapontype.js

 Item Drop Indicators, which places an icon over enemies that have an item they will drop.